cognusion/go-jar/docs/Configuration.md

 ### Forbidden

-Forbidden simply returns *403 Forbidden* when hit
+Forbidden simply returns *403 Forbidden* when hit.

 ### HealthCheck

-HealthCheck collects and reports health and metrics information in the HealthCheck schema
+HealthCheck reports collected health and metrics information in the HealthCheck schema.

 ### HMACSigner